joaovitoriasilva/endurain/README.md

 JAGGER_PORT | 4317 | Yes
 STRAVA_DAYS_ACTIVITIES_ONLINK | 30 | Yes
 API_ENDPOINT* | changeme | Yes
+FRONTEND_HOST* | frontend | Yes
 GEOCODES_MAPS_API** | changeme | `No`

-*API_ENDPOINT needs to be set if you want to enable Strava integration **<a href="https://geocode.maps.co/">Geocode maps</a> offers a free plan consisting of 1 Request/Second.
+*API_ENDPOINT and FRONTEND_HOST need to be set if you want to enable Strava integration **<a href="https://geocode.maps.co/">Geocode maps</a> offers a free plan consisting of 1 Request/Second.
 Registration necessary.

 Table bellow shows the obligatory environemnt variables for mariadb container.
 You should set them based on what was also set for backend container.